bigskysoftware/htmx/www/content/attributes/hx-trigger.md

 * `revealed` - triggered when an element is scrolled into the viewport (also useful for lazy-loading).
 If you are using `overflow` in css like `overflow-y: scroll` you should use `intersect once` instead of `revealed`.
 * `intersect` - fires once when an element first intersects the viewport.
 This supports two additional options:
     * `root:<selector>` - a CSS selector of the root element for intersection
+    * `from:<selector>` - a CSS selector of the element whose intersection should trigger the event
     * `threshold:<float>` - a floating point number between 0.0 and 1.0, indicating what amount of intersection to fire the event on

 ### Triggering via the `HX-Trigger` header